dagster-io/dagster/examples/experimental/manifests_tutorial/high_level_dsl/README.md

   * Similarly the manifest schema format is just Pydantic.
 The platform owner can designed whatever they want on this front.
     * Note: because it is all backed by plain python objects it is well-supported to construct manifests programmatically for those who violently object to YAML, which I sympathize with.

-I have _not_ a madee sequence of examples where complexity builds but I did write an "advanced" example that demonstrates the core primitives and how flexible this is.
+I have _not_ wrtten sequence of examples where complexity builds from a hello world, but I did write an "advanced" example that demonstrates the core primitives and how flexible this is.
 We would build sugar and out-of-the-box solutions and sugar to craft a minimal hello world and default formats and scaffolding.

 I also invision this as a powerful layer for standardizing integrations.
 Consuming a dbt integration via a manifest was quite natural.
 It would even be more natural to write it if a native "AssetGraphExecutable"-style abstraction existed for that integration.